-A QROPS is a Qualified Recognized Overseas Pension Scheme and the ONLY vehicle for which a UK Pension should be transferred into Canada.
-In October 2019, just two companies (IA Clarington and IAG) in Canada were approved by the UK Government as able to open and maintain QROPS accounts.
+A QROPS is a Qualifying Recognized Overseas Pension Scheme and the ONLY vehicle for which a UK Pension should be transferred into Canada.
+In October 2019, just two companies (IA Clarington and IAG) in Canada were approved by HMRC to facilitate transfers into QROPS accounts.
 A third company, Cidel Alternate Retirement Plan (CARP) was added in January 2020.
-The availability of QROPS’ is of considerable importance if you already living in Canada or if you are considering moving here and want to access your UK Pension.
-Note: A transfer to a ROPS that is not qualified, is an unauthorized payment and may be levied up to a 40% tax charge, additionally an unauthorized payment surcharge of 15% may be levied for a total of 55%.
+The availability of QROPS is of considerable importance if you already living in Canada or if you are considering moving here and want flexible access to your UK Pension.

 - Consolidate your investments into your home country